codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

 ![List of integrations](../uploads/slack_connect.png)

 Click **Connect** next to the Slack integration.
 You will be then redirected to an authorization page.
-Review the requested permissions and click **Allow** to give Codemagic Slack app access to your Slack workspace and allow it post build status updates and build artifacts.
+Review the requested permissions and click **Allow** to give Codemagic Slack app access to your Slack workspace and allow it post build status updates and build artifacts (see also Codemagic's [privacy policy](https://codemagic.io/privacy-policy/)).

 ![Authorization page](../uploads/slack_allow.png)